 No. On its website, CFR publishes the results of its scholars' research and Independent Task Forces, its annual report, the audio, video, and transcripts of its on-the-record meetings, numerous blogs, as well as information about the organization's initiatives.
 News and analysis is also shared with CFR's Twitter followers, Facebook fans, and YouTube channel subscribers.
-Sign up for CFR enewsletters and bulletins here.
+Sign up for CFR newsletters and bulletins here.

 CFR publishes the bimonthly magazine Foreign Affairs, widely considered to be the most influential magazine for the analysis and debate of foreign policy.
 Its website, ForeignAffairs.com, publishes original daily features and hosts the magazine's complete archives dating back to 1922.

-The David Rockefeller Studies Program—CFR's think tank—is composed of more than eighty full-time and adjunct and visiting scholars and practitioners (called "fellows") who cover the major regions and significant issues shaping today's international agenda.
+The David Rockefeller Studies Program—CFR's think tank—is composed of more than seventy full-time and adjunct and visiting scholars and practitioners (called "fellows") who cover the major regions and significant issues shaping today's international agenda.
 The program also includes recipients of several one-year fellowships.